 Severance pay and support

 Consider how you’ll support terminated employees.
 You may just want to cut ties, but to protect your reputation internally and externally, it’s a good idea to provide some support, particularly during the COVID-19 pandemic, when finding a new job may be tough.

 Depending on your budget and reason for termination, you can offer severance based on the employee’s years of service, outplacement benefits, COBRA or all of the above.
 You should prepare a termination-of-benefits letter that outlines all of the key information.

 In addition to including the aforementioned elements, keep these points in mind when developing your termination policy:

 - Treat employees with dignity and respect.
 Firing employees is sometimes unavoidable, but how you handle the termination process will affect your bottom line and your reputation.
 It’s important to take the same amount of care whether you’re terminating one person or 50.
 That’s particularly true for small businesses, where staff members are likely to know each other well.”To do a cold, generic approach doesn’t honor the service they’ve given to your company,” Witcher said.

 - Include the policy in the employee handbook.
 Your staff must see your termination policy, which is why it should be included in your employee handbook.”The employee handbook sets forth the rules of the road for the relationship between employers and employees and the business rules,” Moore said.
 “Walk them through the employee handbook, and document that you explained those policies.
 That can be powerful evidence in the event there’s litigation with an employee.”

 Key takeaway: All termination policies should include descriptions of the termination types, the steps in the termination process, offboarding procedures and information about severance support, if applicable.

 [Looking for help with your termination and other HR processes?
-Read about the best PEOs of 2021.]
+Read about the best PEOs.]

 Can you terminate an employee without warning?